 What’s With the Polarized Opinions?

-One's opinion of Lima is going to be based off where they have travelled to in the past.
-For instance, those that have never travelled in Latin America before will probably find the girls more exotic and therefore hotter than someone more familiar with countries in Latin America.
-On the contrary, someone who hasn't travelled in Latin America before will probably consider Lima 'dangerous,' whereas someone who has been to Colombia or Brazil won't.
-Also, if you're coming from Asia, you might not be too impressed by the food, but if you're coming from Eastern Europe, you'll likely be blown away.
+One’s opinion of Lima is going to be based off where they have travelled to in the past.
+For instance, those that have never travelled in Latin America before will probably find the city safer and more affordable than someone more familiar with countries in Latin America.
+On the contrary, someone who hasn’t travelled in Latin America before will probably consider Lima ‘dangerous,’ whereas someone who has been to Colombia or Brazil won’t.
+Also, if you’re coming from Asia, you might not be too impressed by the food, but if you’re coming from Eastern Europe, you’ll likely be blown away.

 The weather is another issue.
 If you come in winter, you’ll be met with grey skies each and every day.
 If you come in summer, you’ll get perfect sunny temperatures every day.
 One’s experience in this city would be completely different depending on if they booked their trip in summer or winter (remember, the seasons are reversed down here in South America)!.

-If you haven't travelled much in Latin America and you're looking to spend a month or more to get a taste of what life is like in the region, Lima is an excellent choice.
-It's not as dangerous or undeveloped as many cities, and most of the young people will speak English.
-Renting an apartment in Lima isn't difficult, and Airbnb has a ton of rental options available.
-If you're a foreigner, girls are very receptive and you'll be able to rack up a whole bunch of notches; if you don't have a ton of sexual experience and would like to get some more practice under you're belt, book a flight to Lima.
+If you haven’t travelled much in Latin America and you’re looking to spend a month or more to get a taste of what life is like in the region, Lima is an excellent choice.
+It’s not as dangerous or undeveloped as many cities.
+Renting an apartment in Lima isn’t difficult, and Airbnb has a ton of rental options available.

-Lima is also good for more experienced Latin America travellers who are looking for a place to build an online business or chill out for awhile.
-The Internet is strong here and you'll have all the amenities that you'll have at home.
-The party scene is decent enough, but it's easier to ignore than it is in Mexico City, Rio de Janeiro or Bogota.
-That's part of the reason I came here.
+Lima is good for more experienced Latin America travellers who are looking for a place to build an online business or chill out for awhile.
+The Internet is strong here and you’ll have all the amenities that you’ll have at home.
+That’s part of the reason I came here.
 I wanted to focus more on work this time around and less on going out.
-In Mexico City, I found this hard to do - there's literally a party every night of the week if you want it.
+In Mexico City, I found this hard to do – there’s literally a party every night of the week if you want it.
 Here is more laid back.
-I've found it to be a good place to buckle down and focus on earning money without having to deal with as many distractions.
+I’ve found it to be a good place to buckle down and focus on earning money without having to deal with as many distractions.

 Lima is a very livable city.
-If you want a taste of Latin culture and lifestyle without some of the crazy, dangerous shit, Lima is a solid option.
+If you want a taste of Latin culture and lifestyle without some of the crazy, dangerous stuff, Lima is a solid option.

 I’d venture to say that this city is perfect for first-time travellers to the region who want to experience what big city life is like in Latin America.
 It’s not as intimidating as Bogota or Sao Paulo, safer than Mexico City on the whole and not as underdeveloped as a place like Guatemala City.
 It’s an ideal place to make a smooth transition to this part of the world.